 - be forced to reveal your deepest darkest secrets.

-Hypnotherapy is not some occult art - you won't be prized open and exploited by your hypnotherapist; you will remain in control throughout your sessions.
+Hypnotherapy will not see you being prized open and exploited by your hypnotherapist; you will remain in control throughout your sessions.

-2. Once your body and mind are in relaxation mode (much like a daydream), your hypnotherapist will be able to access your unconscious mind (the part of us that works all the time but that we're not necessarily aware of i.e. innate instincts and survival mechanisms).
+- Once your body and mind are in relaxation mode (much like a daydream), your hypnotherapist will be able to access your unconscious mind (the part of us that works all the time but that we're not necessarily aware of, i.e. innate instincts and survival mechanisms).

-4. Over time you will learn how to replace your negative habits and eating patterns with positive ones suggested by your hypnotherapist.
+- Over time - and a series of weight loss hypnotherapy sessions - you will learn how to replace your negative habits and eating patterns with positive ones suggested by your hypnotherapist.

 One of the most commonly asked questions in hypnotherapy consultations is - will hypnotherapy work for me?
 The answer to that is it's hard to know until you try it yourself.
 While it certainly won't work in the same way for everyone, the process of talking about developing good habits and getting rid of bad habits should help plant a new level of awareness when it comes to food and exercise.